Hereditary nonpolyposis colorectal cancer

 Hereditary nonpolyposis colorectal cancer (HNPCC) is a hereditary predisposition to colon cancer.

-HNPCC includes (and was once synonymous with) Lynch syndrome, an autosomal dominant genetic condition that is associated with a high risk of colon cancer (most common) and endometrial cancer (second most common), as well as ovarian, stomach, small intestine, hepatobiliary tract, upper urinary tract, brain, and skin cancers.
+HNPCC is synonymous with Lynch syndrome, an autosomal dominant genetic condition that is most commonly associated with a high risk of colon cancer and secondarily most associated with endometrial cancer, as well as ovarian, stomach, small intestine, hepatobiliary tract, upper urinary tract, brain, and skin cancers.
 The increased risk for these cancers is due to inherited genetic mutations that impair DNA mismatch repair.
 It is a type of cancer syndrome.

-Other HNPCC conditions include Lynch-like syndrome, polymerase proofreading-associated polyposis and familial colorectal cancer type X.
+Other HNPCC conditions include Lynch-like syndrome, polymerase proofreading-associated polyposis, and familial colorectal cancer type X.